CA-APM/docker-TimImage_builder/README.md

 [root@antigone cron.d]# service crond reload
 ```
 _Note: removing crond alltogether can be done but is not advised as
-it also takes care of all the daily/weekly/monthly logfile
+it also takes care of all the daily/weekly/monthly system logfile
-maintenante._
+maintenance._

 ## Legal notice: binaries not included